antpanman/k21/README.md

 This is because `Mac` and `PC` are configured as synonyms of `laptop` in the default out-of-the-box (OOTB) synonymn dictionary.
 (screenshot 6)
 Synonyms are bi-directional, so searching for `PC` will also match and highlight `Mac` and `laptop`.
 Try it!
+### Exercise 7 - Explore typo handling
+1. Enter `ipone` in the search box and hit the ENTER key Notice how the the search term was auto-corrected to `iphone`?
+There is also a link offered that allows the user to bypass the spelling correction and instead search for the term exactly how it was entered.
+(screenshot 7)
+### Exercise 8 - Explore stop words
+1. Enter `The windows key` in the search box and hit the ENTER key Notice how the word `the` is not hilighted?
+The word `the` is such a common word in English, and so many documents in the index will contain it, that searching for it doesn't help the user find what they are looking for.
+It is what we call a *stop word* which means it is ignored by the search engine.
+Try other queries which contain other stop words such as `I`, `a`, `if` and `for`.
+(screenshot 8)
+### Exercise 9 - Explore Genius Results
+1. Enter `paassword reset` in the search box and hit the ENTER key You should see something that looks like below (screenshot 9)
+The larger, featured result at the top of the results is what is called a *Genius Result*.
+The OOTB Genius Results include catalog items, people and Question and Answers (Q&A).
+### Exercise 10 - Impersonate a user
+1. Impersonate the user **Abraham Lincoln**
+2. Re-open the Service Portal
+3. Enter `***` in the search box and hit the ENTER key
+4. Click on the **Knowledge** tab
+Notice there are no Knowledge results?
+The Abraham Lincoln user does not have the necessary permissions to access any Knowledge articles OOTB.
+By impersonating this user, Abraham Lincoln's permissions are enforced by AI Search.
+(screenshot 10)